Planning for retirement: How to balance your retirement income and expenses

 - Short- and long-term investments can provide cash and growth.

 Government benefits, pensions and your savings are generally your main sources of income in retirement.
-They need to cover essential living expenses, extras like travel and hobbies and any legacy that you wish to leave to family or institutions.
+They need to cover essential living expenses, extras like travel and hobbies and any legacy that you plan to leave to family or institutions.

 Your retirement income sources

-Most people in retirement need to draw income from several sources.
+Most people in retirement plan to draw income from several sources.
 Even if you receive guaranteed income from both Social Security and a pension, it may not be enough to cover all your expenses and support your lifestyle.
 You may also need to draw on your savings, investments and supplemental retirement income sources to generate income.
 Check the following table to see which types of retirement income apply to you.

 Government and guaranteed retirement income sources